kevinsullivan/cs2120f22/src/instructor/Propositional_Logic/01_propositional_logic_and_satisfiability/practice.md

 Part 2.
 Make a copy of the sqrt function, calling it neg_sqrt, and update the definition to force it to return the negative square root of n, if it exists, and otherwise return -1.

-## Solve a system of linear equations using Z3

-When you take linear algebra you'll learn *procedures* for solving systems of linear equations.
-What that means in this case is that you are to find a single set of values for x, y, and z that make all of the following equations true simultaneously (at once).
-Write a Python program to determine (a) whether this system of equations has any solutions, and (b) to print out a solution is there is at least one, and otherwise to print "There are no solutions."

-- 3*x + 2*y - z = 1
-- 2*x + 2*y + 4*z = -2
-- -x + 0.5*y - z = 0

 ## Solve a fun logic puzzle

 Write a Python program using Z3 to solve the following puzzle